influxdata/influxdb/FUZZ.md

 ```
 $ go get -u github.com/dvyukov/go-fuzz/go-fuzz github.com/dvyukov/go-fuzz/go-fuzz-build
 ```

+For writing fuzz tests, see the [go-fuzz README](https://github.com/dvyukov/go-fuzz).

 Below is an example of building and running a fuzz test.
 In this case, the test is located at `./jsonweb/fuzz.go`.